charliet28289/charliet28289/README.md

 - 👀 I’m interested in Data Analytics and Visualization.
 - 🌱 I’m currently refreshing my SQL and python skills.
 - 💞️ I’m looking to collaborate on beginner - intermediate projects.
-- 📫 How to reach me on [LinkedIn](www.linkedin.com/in/charlene-n-thomas), [Twitter](https://twitter.com/CharleneNThomas) or my website, which will be posted in a few weeks.
+- 📫 Reach me on [LinkedIn](www.linkedin.com/in/charlene-n-thomas), [Twitter](https://twitter.com/CharleneNThomas) or my website, which will be posted in a few weeks.

 <!---
 charliet28289/charliet28289 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.